-I’m Annie, I’m 57, married, and live in Scotland.
+I’m Annie.
+I’m 57, married, and live in Scotland.

 I first noticed silver in amongst my dark brunette hair when I was still in my teens, and I remember being absolutely horrified!

-Premature greying is a genetic thing in my family, and by the time I was in my late 20’s I was dyeing it lighter and lighter to try blend with the grey.
+Premature greying is a genetic thing in my family, and by the time I was in my late 20s, I was dyeing it lighter and lighter to try to blend with the grey.

-I assumed that I’d be dyeing it forever more, and if anyone had told me 5 years ago that I’d grow the silver in while still in my 50’s I would not have believed them.
+I assumed that I’d be dyeing it forever more, and if anyone had told me five years ago that I’d grow the silver while still in my 50s, I would not have believed them.

-I guess the seed was planted and I started to consider that I might stop dyeing when I got to a ‘certain age’…my 60’s probably!
+I guess the seed was planted, and I started to consider that I might stop dyeing when I got to a ‘certain age’…my 60’s probably!

-This must have all been working on my subconscious, I honestly had no idea when I dyed my hair last March that it would be my last.
-But somewhere along the line I felt that, although I really loved my dyed golden blond colour, something was compelling me to let my silver grow in.
+This must have all been working on my subconscious.
+I honestly had no idea when I dyed my hair last March that it would be my last.
+But somewhere along the line, I felt that, although I loved my dyed golden blonde colour, something compelled me to let my silver grow in.

 I think I was wrong on both counts!
 What I once viewed as a curse, I now see as a blessing!

-Important to me is helping to inspire other women and challenge society’s stereotypes by showing that women can still look vital, attractive, vibrant, stylish, sexy with grey hair.
+Important to me is helping to inspire other women and challenge society’s stereotypes by showing that women can still look vital, attractive, vibrant, stylish, and sexy with grey hair.

 And I’m proud to be part of that.
 I only regret that I didn’t embrace my silvers earlier and kept them hidden for so long.

-Annie's Hair Care regime:
+Annie's Hair Care Regime:

 - Get a stylist who knows exactly what they are doing to do the colour blend.

-- Find a toning product…shampoo, conditioner etc that works for you, and that you can use at home regularly to keep the bleach from yellowing.
+- Find a toning product, shampoo, conditioner etc., that works for you and that you can use at home regularly to keep the bleach from yellowing.